Dialosoft/backend-old/README.md

 - `application.yml`: The main configuration file with default settings.
 - `application-local.yml`: Configuration for local development environment.
 - `application-docker.yml`: Configuration for Docker environment.
+This one is only used in the container to adjust other configurations in a docker network environment.

 These files are usually located in the `src/main/resources` directory of each microservice.